Flufive/LinkedListUtils/Documentation.md

 ### Parameters

--head: The head node of the linked list.
+- head: The head node of the linked list.
--value: The value to search for in the linked list.
+- value: The value to search for in the linked list.

 ### Type Parameters
--T: The type of values stored in the linked list.
+- T: The type of values stored in the linked list.

 ### Return
 True if the specified value exists in the linked list; otherwise, returns false.